TDarkShadow/iheartnewvegas/main.md

 - Right click on the empty space on the left pane, below **Overwrite**, and click **Create Separator**.
 - Name your separator and click **OK**.

-I suggest creating a separator for each of the following mod categories.
-Separators can be collapsed to keep your mod list clean and tidy, which you will come to appreciate when you install over 100 mods.
+I suggest creating a separator for each mod category we will be installed.
+Separators can be collapsed to keep your mod list clean and tidy.

 ### The Overwrite folder

 The **Overwrite** folder is the destiny folder for a handful of files, including **config** folders which contain the configuration files for a number of NVSE mods.
 There's always a chance files in the **Overwrite** folder will overwrite assets and/or plugins from your installed mods, but for the purpose of this guide, you don't need to worry about them.

-# PATCHES
+# LEFT MY ♥ IN NEW VEGAS

+## Patches

 [**Navmesh Fixes and Improvements**](https://www.nexusmods.com/newvegas/mods/62041)
 Fixes virtually every navmesh where the edge connections were missing or pointing at misplaced or invalid triangles, all while retaining the original triangle ordering at the cell edges whenever possible for maximum compatibility.
 Also makes improvements to the majority of the affected navmeshes, like adding gaps for obstacles such as rocks and trees.